-In previous blog posts, Florida Water Damage Insurance Claims Attorney J.P.
-Gonzalez-Sirgo has noted the ongoing campaign by insurance companies to eliminate a policyholder’s right to assign post-loss insurance benefits to a damage remediation contractor.
-Florida insurance policies often include provisions that limit an insured’s ability to assign rights under a homeowner’s policy.
+In previous blog posts we have noted the ongoing campaign by insurance companies to eliminate a policyholder’s right to assign post-loss insurance benefits to a damage remediation contractor.
+Florida insurance policies often include provisions that limit an insured’s ability to assign rights under a homeowner’s insurance policy.
 However, Florida courts have carved out a clear exception to the general rule that homeowner’s policies may include a provision denying or limiting the right of an insured to transfer the contract or the insured’s rights and benefits under the agreement.
 A recent decision by the Florida 1st DCA reaffirmed that an insured has the right to assign a post-loss claim or right to benefits regardless of the existence of an anti-assignment provision in a homeowner’s policy.

 In United Water Restoration Group, Inc. v.
 State Farm Florida Ins.
 Co., the insurer sought dismissal of a complaint filed by a water remediation company under an assignment of rights contract with the named policyholder.
 The home of the insured was damaged by water in 2012.
 The insured retained the plaintiff to perform emergency damage remediation and executed an agreement that assigned, “any and all rights, benefits, and proceeds under the State Farm policy to contractor.”
 State Farm refused to pay the invoice submitted by the plaintiff in the amount of $2,744.64.
 The water remediation company sued for breach of contract under the policy and pursuant to the assignment agreement.